In this Section

 - Your semester grade point average is below 2.00 if you attempted more than 30 credits to date at BHCC, or

-- You successfully completed less than 66 percent of the total number of credits attempted in a probationary semester.
+- • You successfully completed less than 66 percent of the total number of credits attempted in a probationary semester and your cumulative successful course completion rate is less than 66%.
 (Please note that grades of F, IP, N, NA, W and WA count as credits attempted).

 Suspended students must remain on suspension for a minimum of one semester unless the suspension is successfully appealed.
 Following a minimum leave of one semester, students may appeal their academic suspension by meeting with the Associate Dean of Academic Affairs or designee.